ajitagupta/core-java-mini-projects/README.md

 An abstract class must be declared with the `abstract` keyword.
 It can have abstract and non-abstract methods.
 It can't be instantiated.
 It can have constructors and static or final methods.
 If you want to declare a method as abstract the class must also be abstract.

 Interfaces are used to achieve multiple inheritance in Java - at a time you can extend multiple classes.
 An interface object cannot be created.
 An interface is defined by the `interface` keyword.
 By default, interface methods are abstract.
-Class to interface relationship is defined by `implements`.
-Interface to interface relationship is defined by `extends`.
+A class to interface relationship is defined by `implements`.
+An interface to interface relationship is defined by `extends`.

+## 7. Exceptions

+An exception is an error from which can be recovered.
+An error is an unavoidable runtime situation from which we can't recover.
+Exceptions can be checked/compile-time and unchecked/runtime exception.

 ## License
 ![Public Domain](https://i.ibb.co/74t3hCb/public-domain.png "Public Domain")